-- 1. Contact the reported victim by email and request to meet with them in a private place of their choosing - 2.
-Assist with arranging hospital or other necessary medical care and contacting counseling and advocacy services - 3.
-Notify OIE to initiate a university investigation or arrange for interim measures unless the victim asks that their information not be shared with OIE. - 4.
-Seek additional participation by the victim in some circumstances, such as sexual assault cases - 5.
-Conduct a full investigation - 6.
-Forward the investigation to the Ingham County Prosecutor's Office, which can result in criminal charges - 7.
-Continue to be available to answer questions and explain processes such as court proceedings or university investigations
+- 1. Contact the individual by email and request to meet with them in a private place of their choosing. - 2.
+Assist with arranging hospital or other necessary medical care and contacting counseling and advocacy services. - 3.
+Notify OIE to initiate a university investigation or arrange for interim measures. - 4.
+Seek additional participation by the person involved, in some circumstances, such as sexual assault cases. - 5.
+Conduct a full investigation. - 6.
+Forward the investigation to the Ingham County Prosecutor's Office, which can result in criminal charges. - 7.
+Continue to be available to answer questions and explain processes such as court proceedings or university investigations.